-- Poor attendance from government departments - Special Programmes Unit is having a challenge of getting students and interns that are temporary, and when they leave there is no continuity. - Delay of feedback from reported issues - Shortage of resources in the war rooms (such as laptops) - Some war rooms do not have secretaries who are CDW - Shortage of CCGs in war rooms - War rooms venues that cannot be branded such as schools and churches - No stipend for war room secretaries
+- Poor attendance from government departments. - Special Programs Unit is having a challenge of getting students and interns that are temporary, and when they leave there is no continuity. - There's a general delay of feedback on the reported issues. - Shortage of resources in the war rooms (such as laptops). - Some war rooms do not have secretaries who are CDW. - Shortage of CCGs in war rooms. - War rooms venues that cannot be branded such as schools and churches. - No stipend for war room secretaries.

-Solutions.
+Solutions:

 - War room secretaries should be offered a stipend. - All war rooms should have Community Development Workers (CDW). - Local Municipality should assist in providing war room venues for war room meeting to be held at.
-This can be done by providing park homes at each ward. - The DTT Chairperson can assist by communicating with department heads and ask them to release at least one official who will be attending war rooms. - Permanent staff should be placed in Special Programmed Unit. - Departments should have a 7-day turn around period and should stick to it. - CCGs must be evenly distributed to all the war rooms. - All war room secretaries should be provided with all the necessary resources such stationery and laptops.
+This can be done by providing park homes at each ward. - The DTT Chairperson can assist by communicating with department heads and ask them to release at least one official who will be attending war rooms. - Permanent staff should be placed in Special Programmed Unit. - Departments should have a 7-day turn around period and should stick to it. - CCGs must be evenly distributed to all the war rooms.

+- All war room secretaries should be provided with all the necessary resources such stationery and laptops.